mongodb/specifications/source/extended-json.rst

  interpreted as any other JSON object.
 In other words, ``{"$symbol": "banana", "$foo": "peel"}`` is just a JSON object with two keys that map to two strings and does not represent a BSON symbol.

+*Q*.
+Sometimes I see the term "extjson" used in other specifications.
+Is "extjson" related to this specification?

+*A*.
+Yes, "extjson" is short for "extended JSON".